Lipolysis on Lipid Droplets: Mathematical Modelling and Numerical Discretisations: Well-posedness

 We now prove the well-posedness of the corresponding elliptic problem of system \eqref{eqn:ParabolicModel}.
-Our main result is summarised in the following theorem. \begin{theorem}[Well-posedness of the Elliptic System] For any given positive total mass $M_{0} > 0$, there exists a unique positive equilibrium $\mathbf{c}_{\infty}(M_0) := (u_{\infty}, v_{\infty}, w_{\infty}, z_{\infty})$ solving the corresponding elliptic system of \eqref{eqn:ParabolicModel}:
+Our main result is summarised in the following theorem. \begin{theorem}[Well-posedness of the Elliptic System] Suppose $\Omega_{1}$ and $\Omega_{2}$ are bounded $C^{4}$-domains.
+For any given positive total mass $M_{0} > 0$, there exists a unique positive equilibrium $\mathbf{c}_{\infty}(M_0) := (u_{\infty}, v_{\infty}, w_{\infty}, z_{\infty})$ solving the corresponding elliptic system of \eqref{eqn:ParabolicModel}:

 where the total mass $M_0$ corresponding to the total mass conservation law \eqref{eqn:MassCon} of the evolution problem is given by

 Moreover, we have

 and for some constants $0 < m \leq M < \infty$,